 Remembering Mouhamed at Camp

 During the summer of 2021 we erected a bench in Mouhamed’s honor.
-The bench will be located by the lake in front of “Cloud 9” which was one of Mouhamed’s favorite places at camp.
+The bench will be located by the lake in front of the Wonder studio, which was one of Mouhamed’s favorite places at camp.
 We hope that for many years to come, campers, staff & alumni will take in the view of Stearns Pond and remember Mouhamed.
 The bench was built by caretaker Peter Jordan.